Peripli/service-manager-cli/docs/README.md

 > **NOTE**: Throughout this document we will refer to the Service Manager CLI as *SM CLI* for simplicity.

 ## Getting Started
 In order to start using the SM CLI you need to download and install it.
-To do that follow the instructions [HERE][1].
+You can get the lastest SM CLI release from [HERE][1].

 ## Commands
 The SM CLI provides commands for creating, listing, updating and deleting service brokers and platforms in a Service Manager instance.
 Here's a full list of the available commands: